PerfCake/Demos/GeeCON2016/README.md

 See ```exercise1/README.md``` for instructions on completing this exercise.

-Scenario 2: Complex system testing
+Exercise 2: Complex system testing
 ----------------------------------

 We will develop a performance test scenario where we will read a response from a different message